Laemophloeus

 Those species still listed as Laemophloeus in published or online lists (e.g. Joel Hallan's Biology Catalog) should be listed as Laemophloeus (sens. lat.).

 Like most members of the Laemophloeidae, Laemophloeus species are found under the bark of dead trees, where they appear to feed primarily on fungi, especially ascomycetes.
-They range in size from moderate to large for the family (2–4mm in length).
+They range in size from moderate to large for the family (2–4 mm in length).
 The members of the genus occur throughout the Palaearctic and Nearctic realms, but extend south into the tropics in the New World, where five other closely related genera are found.